HsiuChuanHsu/Realtime-Data-Streaming/README.md

     python Jobs/ingest_data.py
     ```
     - Write data to MongoDB
-        - Continuously consumes the data from the 'users_created' Kafka topic and writes it to the MongoDB
+        - Continuously consumes the data from the `users_created` Kafka topic and writes it to the MongoDB
-        - "UserData" database and the "User" collection.
+        - `UserData` database and the `User` collection.

     ![](./images/API_Stateless_MDB.png)